Naomi and Jack's

-Naomi House and Jacksplace are the hospices for children and young people in the Wessex region.
-The hospices are located at Sutton Scotney, near Winchester, Hampshire, England.
+Naomi and Jack's (previously known as Naomi House & Jacksplace) is a hospice for children and young adults in the Wessex region.
+The hospice is located at Sutton Scotney, near Winchester, Hampshire, England.
 It is also known as The Wessex Children's Hospice Trust, (No.1002832).
-Naomi House and Jacksplace provide care to more than 300 children and young people with life-limiting and life-threatening conditions.
-The care and support that Naomi House offers is claimed to be unique in central southern England.
+Naomi and Jack's provide care to more than 650 children and young adults with medically complex conditions.
+The care and support that Naomi and Jack's offers is claimed to be unique in central southern England.
 They offer respite care, emergency support, a hospice at home service, end of life care and family support.